jlrdh/rebel15x2-src-4-linux/README.md

 # How to build from source
 1. clone this repository onto your local machine

-2. open a terminal and cd to the directory of the cloned repository
+2. open a terminal and cd to the 'src' directory of the cloned repository

    `make`